Davidhzk2/Davidhzk2/README.md

 ### Hi, I´m David Herrera 👋💻

 ### About me
-I am a software developer, i like to  learn about technology and programing languajes, growth and inprove my develop skills with web, Internet of Things and movile apps.
+I am a Web Developer, i like to  learn about technology and programing languajes, growth and inprove my develop skills with web, Internet of Things and movile apps.

 ###  Skills

 I have knowledge about diferents tecnologies as:
-HTML, CSS, JAVASCRIPT, ANGULAR, PYHTON, SQL, GIT, ANDROID
+HTML, CSS,PYTHON, JAVASCRIPT, ANGULAR,SQL, GIT, ANDROID

 ### Contact
 https://github-readme-stats.vercel.app/api?username=Davidhzk2